drgrandilab/Mouse-Ventricular-Model-with-Myofilament-Contraction/readme.txt

-Matlab code of the Morotti et al. mouse ventricular model (J Physiol.
-2014) with integration of the Negroni et al. contractile model (J Mol Cell Cardiol.
-2015).
+Matlab code of the mouse ventricular myocyte with myofilament contraction

+The Morotti et al. model of mouse ventricular myocyte (J Physiol.
+2014 Mar 15;592(6):1181-97, available for download on this website) is here modified to integrate the Negroni et al. model of myofilament contraction in rabbit ventricular myocytes (J Mol Cell Cardiol.
+2015 Apr;81:162-75, also available for download on this website).
-This model was used for the simulations shown in Surdo et al. (Nat Commun.
+This model was used to investigate the compartmentalization of cAMP/PKA signaling in Surdo et al. (Nat Commun.
 2017).

 ________________________________________________________________________________________________________________
 Contents: